-However, there are a number of companies that have been able to bring all of these solutions into one-stop document management services packages.
 The paperless office has been a long-time in coming, but it's finally here for those who want to embrace it.
-Here then are the best in DMS solutions.
+Here then are the best in document management software solutions.

 Templafy is one of the best document management tools out there.
 The system aims to integrate essential office suites and solutions used by businesses on a daily basis.